Rekka (film): Production

 The film began production in January 2016, with actress Lakshmi Menon announced as a lead.
 Harish Uthaman is said to be playing an important role.
-Kabir Duhan Singh who played the antagonist in Vedhalam will also be playing in this film.
-The official pooja ceremony took place at the famous AVM studios in Chennai on 6 May 2016.
-Set against the backdrop of Madurai and Kumbakonam.
-The film is stated to be on the lines of ilayathalapathy Vijay's previous movie Ghilli.
-The film is touted to be a commercial entertainer Vijay Sethupathi portrays the role of an advocate, due to some circumstances he is forced to kidnap a girl.
-Despite Vijay Sethupathi who suffered leg injury during K.V.Anand film, the team shot a romantic song in Bangkok.
-The team also shot a car chase stunt sequence which was shot in the basement car parking area of Ramee Mall, in Teynampet, Chennai.
-It is stated to be the climax portion.
+Vijay Sethupathi portrays the role of an advocate, due to some circumstances he is forced to kidnap a girl.
+Despite Vijay Sethupathi who suffered leg injury during the K. V. Anand-directional Kavan (2017), the team shot a romantic song in Bangkok.